Where to start with Industry 4.0 technology to achieve mining ESG goals.

 From there, it’s important to explore the use case for Industry 4.0 technology.
 With real-time environmental monitoring and predictive analytics, it would be best to pick a particular activity and site, before then identifying all of the potential variables that impact the use case and where the real-time data gaps are, such as with the real-time collection of noise, dust, smell, subsidence, vibrations, gas release, light (etc.) data.
 Is there certain data that cannot be collected at this stage?
 Is all the data needed readily accessible in real-time?
 What’s the internal skills gap when it comes to the necessary technology, implementation or data analysis and use of AI?

 At this point, if it’s not already occurred, it is prudent to look for the right suppliers.
-Critical to developing an Industry 4.0 footing is an AI + IoT platform, so this should be the starting point.
+Critical to developing an Industry 4.0 footing is a Sustainability Performance Platform (SPP), so this should be the starting point.
 Utilizing someone that has an understanding of mining operations and good cross-functional technology and data science expertise is going to be critical, as many providers are industry agnostic or lack the in-depth understanding of a sector to add value during solution development.

-The next step would be to further explore the technology stack that is going to be needed.
-Central to this will be the in-field devices needed, integrations with systems (both internal and external), as well as the networks and comms necessary to transmit data to the AI + IoT platform and then carry back to the Edge the instructions that are directed as a result of its real-time analysis (if Edge processing is not being leveraged).
+The next step would be to further explore the technology stack and specific sustainability solution(s) that are going to be needed.
+Central to this will be the in-field devices needed, integrations with systems (both internal and external), as well as the networks and comms necessary to transmit data to the SPP and the solution built on it, before then carry back to the Edge the instructions that are directed as a result of its real-time analysis (if Edge processing is not being leveraged).
 What’s more, it’s also important to begin developing (or buying) the machine learning algorithms that are going to be used to predict environmental performance -there will be multiple options.

 Once the full technology stack is identified, it’s about the deployment, roll-out and internal communication/transition plan.
 Every site and piece of plant is unique, but there are commonalities across classes, mines and operations that can be applied to every situation and across projects.